 I offer this as a tribute to all of the mothers out there who want, as the tagline of my blog reads, to bring the world to their kids and their kids to the world.

 So what do I wish I’d known the first time I traveled with Tommy?
 I wish I’d realized how truly flexible he was.
-It took me far too long (years in fact!) to realize that as long as his basic needs for food and a place to lay his head were met, he would be just fine.
+It took me far too long (years in fact!) to realize that as long as his basic needs for food, listen to a kids song before nap time and a place to lay his head were met, he would be just fine.
 Although in general our well-ordered life was a good thing for Tommy, a delayed nap or bedtime wouldn’t mean that he never slept again, a missed bedtime bath wouldn’t keep him up all night, and a little bit of fussing at the end of a long day in the car wouldn’t kill him or us.
+Even something as simple as a selection of newborn slings could have helped with the naps on the go.
 And while I laud our efforts to keep Tommy’s on-the-road routine as close to normal as possible (and appreciate that our desire to do so never kept us from traveling) we could have saved ourselves a great deal of stress had we lightened up a little bit.

 Tommy could even fall asleep with the light on, a fact I discovered only after spending much time crouched with Matt inside hotel bathrooms (and trust me, even with pillows in them, the tubs aren’t all that comfortable) sipping wine from plastic cups and waiting for the baby to fall asleep in our darkened room.